amanda-mitchell/suppress-eslint-errors/README.md

 ## How it works

 `suppress-eslint-errors` is a codemod for [jscodeshift](https://github.com/facebook/jscodeshift) that runs eslint against your existing code.
-For each violation it finds, it adds a little snippet:
+For each eslint error it finds, it adds a little snippet:

 ```javascript
 // TODO: Fix this the next time the file is edited.